Purāna and Nava Kamma – Sequence of Kamma Generation

 6. “Kammanirodha Sutta (SN 35.146): Cakkhu, bhikkhave, purāṇa kammaṁ abhisaṅkhataṁ abhisañcetayitaṁ vedaniyaṁ daṭṭhabbaṁ..

 Translated: Cakkhu arises via purāṇa kamma.
-It is to be understood (daṭṭhabbaṁ) as produced by abhisaṅkhāra (abhisaṅkhataṁ) and can lead to abhisañcetanā (abhisañcetayitaṁ) and leads to (mind-made) vedanā (vedaniyaṁ.)
+It is to be understood (daṭṭhabbaṁ) to lead to abhisaṅkhāra (abhisaṅkhataṁ) and can lead to abhisañcetanā (abhisañcetayitaṁ) and leads to (mind-made) vedanā (vedaniyaṁ.)

 • This is depicted in the second chart above.